SeaHogs/tp/docs/UserGuide.md

 * The NRIC **must** be a valid NRIC.
 * Names should only contain alphanumeric characters and spaces, and it should not be blank.
 * We currently do not support symbols or other special characters so you will need to omit them from the name.
+* After adding a patient, the current displaying list will be automatically changed to the list of all patients to reflect the changes.

 Examples:
 * `add ic/S1234567D n/James Doe`